pytroll/pytroll-collectors/doc/source/index.rst

 format
     Defines the file format.
 This is used for ...

+type
+    File type.
+Used how?
+Difference with format?

 variant
     Defines variant through which data come in.
 Used how?